Ask the Experts: All Questions

 Last reviewed: May 23, 2023

-This question has arisen more frequently since the introduction of the RSV preventive antibody, nirsevimab (Beyfortus, Sanofi), which has an injection volume of 1 mL for infants younger than 8 months who weigh 5 kg or more at the time of immunization.
-High risk children entering their second RSV season require a Beyfortus dose volume of 2 mL.
+This question has arisen more frequently since the introduction of the RSV preventive antibody, nirsevimab (Beyfortus, Sanofi), which has an injection volume of 1 mL for infants younger than age 8 months who weigh 5 kg or more at the time of immunization.
+High-risk children entering their second RSV season require a Beyfortus dose volume of 2 mL.
 Beyfortus is often administered at a routine visit when other infant immunizations are due.

 There is no specific guidance to not exceed 1 mL in one muscle.
 In fact, there is no clear standard of practice and reference texts vary in guidance.
 Facilities or health systems may have medication policies/procedures that outline guidance for their staff.
 Professional judgement is needed when administering intramuscular medications or immunizations to people, including children, because muscle size varies from person to person.